Foliodenriel/crudapi/README.md

 JWT_SECRET=secret
 ```

+A database must be created and should have the same name as `DB_NAME`.
+Migration is not implemented yet, but would be able to fix manual creation of database.

 ---

 ## **Routes**

 Some routes require a valid JSON Web Token (JWT) in order to get accessible.
 Routes marked as PUBLIC are accessible without this token unlike PRIVATE routes which requires it.
-This token should be passed through
+This token should be passed through Bearer Token.

 **PUBLIC** - `[POST] /users` : Creates new user if login is not already taken
 ```json